LcsOli/LcsOli/README.md

 ###

-<p align="left">👨🏼‍🎓 Computer Science student in my last semester.<br>👨‍💻 Currently, I'm working in support, but in my free time, I study web and mobile development.<br>💼 My goals are to improve my skills and secure a job in the development field.</p>
+<p align="left">👨🏼‍🎓Computer Science student in the final semester with a strong foundation in software development.<br>👨‍💻 Currently employed in a support role, where I apply technical problem-solving skills.
+In my spare time, I focus on advancing my knowledge in software development in general, including web development.<br>💼 My career goals include enhancing my technical skills and securing a position in the software development field.</p>

 ###